Junbo345/active_learning/README.md

 To Download the code using GithubCLI to bring GitHub to your terminal: ```gh repo clone Junbo345/active_learning```
 <br/>

-Otherwise, the code can be copied and pasted into a python environment and run from there
+Otherwise, the code can be copied and pasted into a Python environment and run from there Other Python packages need to be installed:
+Numpy
+Pandas
+Scikit-Learn
+Torch
+Torch-lightning
+Omegaconf
+Dataclasses
+Warnings
+Logging
+Scipy

 # Quickstart